dmlc/dmlc-core/doc/parameter.md

 }
 ```

-The secrete lies in the function ```DMLC_DECLARE_PARAMETER(MyParam)```, this is an macro defined in the parameter module.
+The secret lies in the function ```DMLC_DECLARE_PARAMETER(MyParam)```, this is a macro defined in the parameter module.
-If we expand the micro, the code roughly becomes the following code.
+If we expand the macro, the code roughly becomes the following code.

 ```c++
 struct Parameter<MyParam> {